hefowe/caterpillar/README.md

 npm install
 npm start
 ```
+Open a web browser and enter the URL: http://localhost:4200/.

+Try out the running example (used in the demo video) which can be found [here](https://github.com/hefowe/caterpillar/blob/master/supplier_process.bpmn).
 ## Installing testrpc

 The first requirement is to install testrpc which is a Node.js based Ethereum client for testing and development.
 It uses ethereumjs to simulate full client behavior and make developing Ethereum applications.
 All the instructions about the installation can be found here: https://github.com/ethereumjs/testrpc.